infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 :no_entry_sign: **Failures**

 - Designing the app to work only in portrait orientation mode by hardcoding screenOrientation to `portrait`.
+Same goes for applications that work only in horizontal orientation mode.

 **Example:**